dshaneg/dshaneg.github.io/_posts/2016-10-11-git-mergetool.md

 git difftool
 ```

-on the command line to have git open p4merge for you and send it the files to compare.
+...on the command line to have git open p4merge for you and send it the files to compare.

 ## declaring more tools - not a necessary step